Al-Mazra'a al-Qibliya: History

-Pottery sherds from the Byzantine era have been found here.
+Pottery sherds from the Byzantine era and the early Ottoman period have been found here.
+Finkelstein and Lederman argue that Röhricht's identification of the village with the Medieval site of Mezrea, mentioned in a Frankish text related to the area, should be disregarded in light of these findings.

 Ottoman era

 The village was incorporated into the Ottoman Empire in 1517 with all of Palestine, and in 1596 it appeared in the Ottoman tax registers as Qibliyya, being in the nahiya (subdistrict) of Quds, part of the liwa (district) of Quds.
 It had a population of 8 households, all Muslims.
 The villagers paid a fixed tax rate of 33.3% on various agricultural products, including wheat, barley, summer crops, olive trees, goats and/or beehives, in addition to "occasional revenues"; a total of 2,190 akçe.
 Pottery sherds from the early Ottoman era have also been found here.

 In 1838, it was noted as a Muslim village, el-Mezra'ah, in the Bani Harith district, north of Jerusalem.